 The Hazard Mitigation Plan is a living document that reflects ongoing hazard mitigation activities and requires monitoring, evaluating, and updating to ensure mitigation actions are implemented.
-To facilitate the Hazard Mitigation Planning process and adhere to regulatory requirements, the Plan will be reviewed annually and any major revisions will be incorporated into the five-year update.
-In addition, public involvement will be requested when applicable.
+Zone 7 anticipates updating its Hazard Mitigation Plan as needed for major revisions or in five years (the current update interval required by FEMA).
 Chapter 5: Plan Maintenance outlines the update requirements and planning mechanisms Zone 7 has in place for ongoing hazard mitigation.